-14. Will earned revenue be analyzed/reported net of sales tax, returns, and discounts?

-Yes.
-Amounts that represent the costs of taxes collected for and remitted to a taxing authority, refunds or returns, and post-sale discounts may be deducted from earned revenues.

-15. Does the exclusion of disaster assistance funds only apply to funds received directly from the Federal government?
+- 14. Will earned revenue be analyzed/reported net of sales tax, returns, and discounts?Yes.
+Amounts that represent the costs of taxes collected for and remitted to a taxing authority, or returns, and post-sale discounts may be deducted from earned revenues. - 15.
+Does the exclusion of disaster assistance funds only apply to funds received directly from the

+Federal government?

-No. Disaster assistance funds an eligible entity receives, whether directly from the Federal government or indirectly through a state government, will be excluded from the entity's gross revenues.
+No. Disaster assistance funds an eligible entity receives, whether directly from the Federal government or indirectly through a tribal, state or local government, will be excluded from the entity's gross revenues.
 For example, if a state government received CARES Act funding from the Federal government in a lump sum and apportioned it to make grants to small businesses, those state-issued grants also would be excluded from an entity's gross revenue.
+However, disaster assistance funding provided by tribal, state and local governments that does not originate from federal disaster assistance block grants, as well as disaster assistance provided by private entities, will not be excluded from an applicant's gross revenues.